sushant3095/Session-2-/README.md

 import tensorflow as tf
 import tensorflow.contrib.eager as tfe
 ```
 TensorFlow's eager execution is an imperative programming environment that evaluates operations immediately, without building graphs: operations return concrete values instead of constructing a computational graph to run later.
-This makes it easy to get started with TensorFlow and debug models, and it reduces boilerplate as well.
-To follow along with this guide, run the code samples below in an interactive python interpreter.

 Eager execution is a flexible machine learning platform for research and experimentation, providing: